rokwire/rokwire-building-blocks-api/profileservice/README.md

 ## Sample profile building block process for pii
 ### POST pii to create a new pii dataset:
 This is for creating a new PII dataset.
-This will happend when the user login to the app for the first time.
-Input json should contain uuid as a list and at least one unique identifier either email or phone number.
+This is used when the user logs in to the app for the first time.
+Request JSON body should contain UUID as a list.
 ```
 curl -X POST -d `{
               "uuid": ["a6856b73-d453-4515-8002-56e8d0522136"],